tanuva/mediadisp/README.md

 mediadisp
 ========

-A piece of code that displays information from Plex Media Server (earlier: Kodi/XBMC) on an external display connected via serdisplib.
+A piece of code that displays information from [shairport-sync](https://github.com/mikebrady/shairport-sync) and/or Plex (earlier: Kodi/XBMC) on an external display connected via serdisplib.
 For setup details, copy `settings.default.py` and adapt.
 You have all the power of the snake. :)
 It shows music metadata while playing music and a clock in idle.
 Apart from that the backlight is turned off while playing movies - we don't want to disturb.